quangntenemy/CTF/2018/trendmicro-ctf-2018/misc-300/README.md

             Flag.getFlag()
 ```

-Full code to generate the payload: [FlagWriter.java] (FlagWriter.java)
+Full code to generate the payload: [FlagWriter.java](FlagWriter.java)

 Now just send the payload to the server and the flag is thrown in exception:
 ```